Nippypipo/Data-Scientist-Portfolio/README.md

 # Data Science Portfolio 👨‍💻

+Hello, my name is Nipun.
 Welcome to my Data Scientist portfolio!
 Below are some of the key projects I've worked on:

 ## 🔄 **Complaint Classifier Model for Traffy Fondue**
    - **Description:** Developed a complaint classifier model for the Traffy Fondue platform, redesigned the dataset, and created an annotation system.